Weyerhaeuser Company (WY) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for WY is $37.50, which is $8.4 above than the current price.
-The public float for WY is 725.47M, and at present, short sellers hold a 1.48% of that float.
-The average trading volume of WY on March 28, 2023 was 4.33M shares.
+The average price suggested by analysts for WY is $37.50, which is $7.85 above the current market price.
+The public float for WY is 725.47M, and currently, shorts hold a 1.48% of that float.
+The average trading volume for WY on March 31, 2023 was 4.39M shares.

 WY’s Market Performance

-WY’s stock has seen a -3.82% decrease for the week, with a -7.03% drop in the past month and a -5.07% fall in the past quarter.
-The volatility ratio for the week is 2.94%, and the volatility levels for the past 30 days are at 2.65% for Weyerhaeuser Company The simple moving average for the last 20 days is -4.80% for WY stock, with a simple moving average of -9.47% for the last 200 days.
+WY’s stock has seen a 3.36% increase for the week, with a -7.67% drop in the past month and a -1.92% fall in the past quarter.
+The volatility ratio for the week is 1.87%, and the volatility levels for the past 30 days are at 2.54% for Weyerhaeuser Company The simple moving average for the last 20 days is -1.73% for WY stock, with a simple moving average of -7.40% for the last 200 days.

 Analysts’ Opinion of WY